jpdias/jpdias.github.io/_posts/2026-07-11-world-of-blinkenlights.md

 description: "A WarGames-style world map that turns Cloudflare traffic analytics into blinking lights on the wall."
 ---

 There is this scene in *WarGames* (1983, which I have watched an embarrassing number of times) where a teenage hacker's modem connects to what he thinks is a games company.
 It's actually the  War Operation Plan Response (WORP) computer and the big screen fills with a world map: bombers, submarines, missile trajectories, each ending in a flashing symbol where a warhead is about to land.
 For anyone passionate about old computer systems, *that map with the blinking lights* was what a serious computer looked like.
-These days, a printed world map, some RGB LEDs, and a WiFi-enabled microcontroller can do the same — except the cities are my Cloudflare traffic from the last hour, and the only thing about to be wiped out is a politely worded 404 page.
+These days, a printed world map, some RGB LEDs, and a WiFi-enabled microcontroller can do the same: except the cities are my Cloudflare traffic from the last hour, and the only thing about to be wiped out is a politely worded 404 page.

 <!--more-->